-- Backpacks: It is important to have a well-fitting pack of the appropriate size and quality.
+Backpacks: It is important to have a well-fitting pack of the appropriate size and quality.
 Merrowvista provides backpacks for all campers.
-If you are bringing your own backpack, please make sure it is a rugged backpack intended for a multi-day trek.
-In general, you will need about 75-85 liters (4,500-5,500 cubic inches), less for external frame packs.
-Please avoid travel backpacks. - Group Equipment: Groups will carry a variety of equipment that will include tents, stoves, fuel, emergency food, water containers, and sanitation items.
+Our packs are high-quality and come in many sizes.
+They are made to withstand the rigors of our trips and to hold the amount of gear and food campers will carry.
+We do not recommend campers bring their own pack unless they have used it for backpacking numerous times and are comfortable adjusting it.
+If you are bringing your own backpack, please make sure it is a rugged backpack intended for a multiday trek.
+You will need 75-90 liters (4,500-6,000 cubic inches), less for external frame packs.
+Please avoid travel backpacks.

-Safety: Trip leaders carry an extensive first aid kit and are trained in high-level first aid.
+- Group Equipment: Groups will carry a variety of equipment that will include tents, stoves, fuel, emergency food, water containers, and sanitation items. - Safety: Trip leaders carry an extensive first aid kit and are trained in high-level first aid.
 Leaders also have cell or satellite phones and are in regular contact with Merrowvista.
 Finally, leaders also carry maps and resources to assist in route navigation and camping arrangements.